peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 The first problem with attaining peace is that no activity will get you there.
 Fundamentally, peace is inactivity; it’s a sense that everything is fine.

 If everything is fine, you’re not doing any physical or mental activity to change it.
 You’re also not wishing you were doing something to change it because that creates stress.
 If you want to attract peace, you simply have to aim toward it.

+The happiness in leaving PMO should not be somewhere in the future.
+Peace comes when you have happiness at rest.

 **You cannot work toward peace, only understanding.**